akshitagupta15june/Face-X/README.md

 <div align="center">
 <img src="https://media.giphy.com/media/AXorq76Tg3Vte/giphy.gif" width="20%"><br>
 </div>
-There are several approaches for the algorithm to recognize a face.
-The algorithm can make use of statistics, try to find a pattern which represents a specific person or use a Convolutional Neural Network (CNN).
+There are several approaches for an algorithm to recognize a face.
+An algorithm can make use of statistics, try to find a pattern which represents a specific person or use a Convolutional Neural Network (CNN).

 ### Requirements 👇
 - Python (3.6+)